BYCakar/caravel_vscpu3x_board/vscpu3x_docs/Quickstart.md

 On our tested hardware, the oscillator frequency saturates at approximately **96 MHz** in both FLL and DCO modes.
 We have observed operation in the **50–80 MHz** range, but have **not yet measured the lower frequency limit**.
-These are board observations, not a fully characterized operating range.

 Reference ranges vary: the
 [Caravel documentation](https://caravel-harness.readthedocs.io/en/latest/housekeeping-spi.html#housekeeping-spi-registers)